React runtime / SSR react nextjs hydration ssr

 Frequently Asked Questions

-Q: Does this error affect SEO?
+Q: Does this error happen with Client-Side Rendering (CSR) applications?